The metro train in Rome runs daily from 5:30 am to 11.30 pm, and until 12:30 am on Saturdays.

 Rome has two main metro lines, Metro Rome Line A and Line B, with both lines intersecting at the Termini Train Station.
 Line A runs from the northwest part of the city at the Battistini Terminal and to the southeast terminal Anagnina.
 Meanwhile, Line B crosses from the northeast at the Rebbibia until the EUR district.

 Both Metro Lines go to the Termini (central terminal).
-You can mobilize easily from one point to another because all the busses and taxis are on standby at the Termini main station.
+You can easily move from one point to another because all the busses and taxis are on standby at the Termini main station.

-Line C is still under construction and is expected to be completed in 2015.
+Line C is completed, yet it won’t interconnect with Line A till 2017.
 An additional sidetrack is also being made in Line B. In addition to these constructions, there are plans for a fourth one, Line D.

 Line A Batitstini-Anagnina